Ancient Prints

 For this series he is preparing his drawings on gessoed cardboard, with perhaps one exception on copper.
 Each matrix can be used two to four times.
 The technique was not documented in period, but these images should not be assimilated to monotypes.
 The watercoloring is often very different between works from the same matrix.

 The total surviving production for the 12 themes is 30 copies, three of which are in private hands.
-On May 5, 2004, Sotheby's sold a Large color print for $ 3.9M including premium, lot 5.
+On May 5, 2004, Sotheby's sold a Large color print for $ 3.9M, lot 5.
 Its theme of Good and Evil Angels struggling for possession of a child is inspired from Swedenborg.
 This image 44 x 58 cm is vividly colored.

 Goya himself had practiced bullfighting.
 He had admired Illo, who was with Pedro Romero one of the great reformers of that art.
 Horrified as we know by wars, Goya could not fail to devote a full set of prints to this deadly game in which the man was not always the winner.